hvihvi/react-sandbox/redux-dependent-components/README.md

+## REDUX DEPENDENT COMPONENTS

+The goal of this project is to showcase a simple use-case where component depend on the value of one or multiple other components.

+This app is a simple TODO App similar to the redux example TODO App, that displays a list of TODOs.

+A TODO item contains 3 fields : `team`, `type`, `project`.

+We have to filter our list of TODOs by `team`, `type` and `project` via 3 drop-down lists:

+- the `team` drop-down list should only contain values available in the TODO list
+- the `type` drop-down list should only contain values available in the TODO list matching the selected `team`
+- the `project` drop-down list should only contain values available in the TODO list matching the selected `team` and `type`

+## CREATE REACT APP README INSTRUCTIONS BELOW

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>